A VR Surgery Simulation designed to train orthopedics on how to perform a Total Hip Arthroplasty (THA) procedure.

 Dr. Shreekanth Mandayam, Dr. George Lecakes, Prof Amanda Almon, Dr. Tae Won Kim, MD, Meghan Morely, MD, Deep Patel, CMSRU, Alex Wiese, Felicia Veneri, Garrett Williams, Terry Nguyen, Veronica Cava, Lilly Smith, Sofia Monaco, Delano Hendrix

-Lead VR Programmer, Lead Gameplay Programmer, Environment Artist, Prop Artist, Technical Artist
+VR Programmer, Gameplay Programmer, Technical Artist, Environment Artist, Prop Artist

 One of the unique opportunities of this project was being a team of engineers working with a team of Biomedical Art and Visualization (BMAV) students and faculty.
 They elevated the visuals of the project by creating realistic hip/leg anatomy in the form of bones, muscles, tendons, etc. Additionally they redesigned the User Interface to be easier to navigate and to be more readable in VR.
 For both these elements, communication was key between the artists and engineers to get them implemented correctly into the final project.

 For getting the 3D models and textures of the anatomy in the simulation, I created a barebones scene in the Unity project with a similar environment/lighting to the main simulation environment.
 The artists were given this scene along with a document of instructions on how to import/export their assets in a way that makes them appear accurate to real life.
 This was a great learning experience for me as I learned how to better communicate the project pipeline.
 My first iterations of the instructions were partially unclear and resulted in assets being oriented incorrectly or appearing different than the look as seen in Substance Painter.
 I corrected my mistakes and by the end was happy with both the document and how the assets appeared in the simulation.
 Thanks to the artists patience their assets were able to be implemented into the simulation with realistic anatomical accuracy.